teegarcs/Mocker/README.md

 ![mocker-response.png](screenshots/mocker-response.png)

-###Headers
+###Headers and Request Durations

 The below screen shot is where you can edit global headers and response specific headers depending upon your selection.
+You also have the ability to adjust how long you would like each request to take by simply dragging the slider from 1 to 30 seconds.

 ![mocker-headers.png](screenshots/mocker-headers.png)